varunUCDavis/crop-suitability-predictor/README.md

 **Crop Suitability Predictor** is a data science and machine learning pipeline designed to predict the suitability of different crops for specific locations, primarily based on soil characteristics, satellite imagery, and agricultural data.
 The project automates the ingestion, processing, and modeling of large geospatial datasets to help researchers, analysts, and agricultural planners make data-driven decisions.

+The system integrates the following key data sources:

+- **County Yield Reports** – Cleaned and aggregated crop yield and acreage data by county.
+Also used to retrieve historical maximum yield per crop for benchmarking.
+- **Cropland Data Layer (CDL)** – Geospatial crop cover maps used to identify historical crop locations.
+- **Landsat NDVI Data** – NDVI values averaged across each crop’s harvest period to estimate vegetative vigor.
+- **Soil Data** – Point-level soil characteristics, including physical and chemical properties.

 ## Features
 - Automated ingestion and transformation of raw geospatial and agricultural data
 - Processing of soil rasters, crop yield reports, NDVI satellite imagery, and more
 - Machine learning model training and evaluation for crop suitability prediction
 - Reproducible environment and workflow using Poetry
 - Modular, extensible, and well-organized codebase

+## 🔧 Pipeline Stages

+### 1. Initial Preprocessing

+- County-level crop data is cleaned and matched to cropland raster points.
+- NDVI values are computed for each crop point over the relevant growing season.
+- Soil properties and historical max yields are extracted and joined to each point.

+### 2. Data Distribution

+- **NDVI-Weighted Yield Allocation**: For each point, a fraction of the total county production is allocated using NDVI as a proxy for productivity.
+- **Soil Features**: Each point is enriched with soil characteristics, such as:
+  - pH
+  - Cation exchange capacity
+  - Organic matter
+  - Calcium carbonate content
+  - Texture

+### 3. Suitability Calculation

+- **Per-Point Crop Score**: Each point's estimated yield for a crop is compared to that crop's max historical yield to compute a suitability score.
+- **Cross-Crop Suitability**:
+  - For **numeric soil features**, **Euclidean distance** is used.
+  - For **ordinal categorical features**, **cosine distance** is used.
+  - An **aggregated distance** is computed by combining both distances, weighted proportionally to the number of numeric vs ordinal features.
+  - Suitability for every crop at each point is then inferred based on proximity in this weighted feature space.

+### 4. Model Training

+- A **LightGBM model** is trained on the computed suitability scores and soil features to predict crop suitability at new locations.

+## 🤖 Output

+- Normalized suitability scores for each crop at each location
+- A trained LightGBM model for inference
+- Predicted optimal crop(s) per location

+---

+## 💡 Use Cases

+- Precision agriculture for farmers and agronomists
+- AI-powered agricultural extension services
+- Regional planning and sustainable crop diversification

 ## Directory Structure
 ```